 HORSES PONIES Headgear Approved and properly fastened 3 point retention harness.
-Always when mounted Spurs Rowel spurs with discs that have notched or serrated edges are not authorised anywhere within the grounds of Jumping Events; rowel spurs with discs that have smooth even edges are allowed (Art 256.1.10) Serrated rowel spurs must Never be worn.
+Always when mounted Spurs No Restrictions (Art 243 1.1.2) Providing no injury is caused Rowel spurs with discs that have notched or serrated edges are not authorised anywhere within the grounds of Jumping Events; rowel spurs with discs that have smooth even edges are allowed (Art 256.1.10) Serrated rowel spurs must Never be worn.
 Non serrated rowel spurs must be at least 3mm in thickness.
 Blunt spurs are allowed.
-Ear Piece Never in competition unles ss rider has a signed medical certificate (Art 225.1.1) Saddles No restrictions Whips Always - max length 75cms (Art 257 2.2) Dressage whip Only for flatwork max length 120cm - Never in competition or jumping and riding over poles (Art 257 2.2) Standing Martingales Never in Competitions 1.30m and above (Art 257 1.2) Never in Competitions 1.20m and above (Art 257 1.2) Draw Reins/ Market Harborough Never in Competition (Art 257 1.6) Running Martingale Always Bits No restrictions, providing no injury is caused.
-Reins must be attached to the bit or directly to the bridle (Art 257.1.3) Gags Always (Art 257.1.3) Hackamores Always (Art 257.1.3) Tongue Straps Never (Art257 1.5) Sheepskin or leather piece on Bridle Must not exceed 3cms measured from cheek (Art 257 1.4) Nose Bands No restrictions but should never be overtightened Ear Hoods Always Blinkers Never (Art 257 1.1) Hind Boots 2020/21 Onwards - All competitions.
-Always Refer to Article 257.2.6.1 Refer to Article 257.2.6.2 Pastern wraps are not allowed.
-Fetlock rings are allowed.
+Ear Piece Never in competition unless rider has a signed medical certificate (Art 225.1.1) Saddles No restrictions Whips Always - max length 75cms (Art 257 2.2) Dressage whip Only for flatwork max length 120cm - Never in competition or jumping and riding over poles (Art 257 2.2) Standing Martingales Never in Competitions 1.30m and above (Art 257 1.2) Never in Competitions 1.20m and above (Art 257 1.2) Draw Reins/ Market Harborough Never in Competition (Art 257 1.6) Running Martingale Always Bits No restrictions, providing no injury is caused.
+Reins must be attach ed to the bit or directly to the bridle (Art 257.1.3) Gags Always (Art 257.1.3) Hackamores Always (Art 257.1.3) Tongue Straps Never (Art257 1.5) Sheepskin or leather piece on Bridle Must not exceed 3cms measured from cheek (Art 257 1.4) Nose Bands No restrictions but should never be overtightened Ear Hoods Always Blinkers Never (Art 257 1.1) Hind Boots Always as per dates on left Young Horse (4, 5, 6, & 7 year olds) refer to Article 257.2.6.1